 Week bookings begin on a Friday, but other days are sometimes possible so do please inquire.
 The minimum stay is for a week during April to October, and three nights in the Low Season (November to March excluding Christmas and New Year).
-Last minute 3-night short breaks are also available within three weeks of the holiday start date.
+Last minute 3-night short breaks are also available within two weeks of the holiday start date.

 Skiddaw Cottage Pricing